tarashagarwal/tarashagarwal.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi Everyone, this is Tarash Agarwal.
-Thanks for visiting my Portfolio Page."
+title: "Whats up Fam!!
+This is Tarash Thanks for Visiting"
 excerpt: "About me"
 author_profile: true
 redirect_from: